A view of the main section of the Roman aqueduct of Segovia.

 La Giralda - The Cathedral Tower, Seville

-If the Alcázar wasn’t enough then head over to the equally magnificent Seville Cathedral.
+If the Alcázar wasn’t enough, then head over to the equally magnificent Seville Cathedral.
 It is huge, and particularly when you walk inside, you really get a sense of the enormity of the church.
-There are a lovely cloister and gardens within the grounds and also the cathedral houses the tome of Christopher Columbus.
+There are lovely cloisters and gardens within the grounds, and also the cathedral houses the tomb of Christopher Columbus.

 Toledo in the heart of Castile–La Mancha region is a beautiful city, full of such incredible history.
 We loved strolling around the ancient streets, amongst the winding lanes trying not to get lost.
 The 13th-century Gothic cathedral stands prominent within the city along with the beautiful Alcázar.